MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 The taskbar icon overlay is currently not supported for macOS devices.
 It might also take a couple of restarts upon initial configuration to  see your icon overlay updated on the taskbar.

+### Which Microsoft Entra admin center assets are used for the organization branding icons?

+- The organization logo uses the header logo.
+If this logo doesn't exist, it uses the favicon.
+- The taskbar icon uses the square logo.
+If this logo doesn't exist, it uses the favicon.

 ## See also

 - [Microsoft Edge for Business](/deployedge/microsoft-edge-for-business)